-Defense experts said Japan's planned program could help tap technologies developed by companies such as consumer electronics firm Sharp Corp or ceramic component maker Kyocera Corp which, unlike traditional defense contractors such as Mitsubishi Heavy Industries Ltd, have tended to shy away from military research.
+Defence experts said Japan's planned programme could help tap technologies developed by companies such as consumer electronics firm Sharp Corp or ceramic component maker Kyocera Corp which, unlike traditional defence contractors such as Mitsubishi Heavy Industries Ltd, have tended to shy away from military research.

 Japanese universities have also mostly shunned research for military technology.

-"This might be a strategy to demilitarize TRDI and gain access to 'pacifist' corporations that don't want to be 'merchants of death'," said an expert in U.S.-Japan security ties.
+"This might be a strategy to demilitarise TRDI and gain access to 'pacifist' corporations that don't want to be 'merchants of death'," said an expert in U.S.-Japan security ties.

-The program could also give Japan a bigger bang for its research buck, a welcome outcome given the country's huge public debt.
+The programme could also give Japan a bigger bang for its research buck, a welcome outcome given the country's huge public debt.

 "The problem in this country is that the distinction between military and non-military is so strict that these (research) activities have not been coordinated," said Narushige Michishita, a security expert at the National Graduate Institute for Policy Studies.

 "But now they will be working together and economies of scale and efficiency hopefully will be boosted.
 It will never be DARPA, but we will do a better job with given resources." ($1 = 99.5550 Japanese yen) (Additional reporting by Linda Sieg, Tetsushi Kajimoto and Yoshifumi Takemoto; Writing by Linda Sieg, Editing by Raju Gopalakrishnan)